FarronF/limerick-council-meetings/meetings/2019/11/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st October 2019.md

 There are a number of local authorities that allow for live streaming of Council

-meetings deemed open to the public and we will liaise with these local authorities--- 11
+meetings deemed open to the public and we will liaise with these local authorities
+---
+11

 in relation to procedures, protocols and safeguards that they have in place.